gstlearn/gstlearn/README.md

 ```

 ### Generate the documentation
-To generate the documentation using doxygen, execute the command:
+To (re)generate the documentation using doxygen, execute the command:

 ```
 cmake --build build --target doxygen